 The optional Read Wait (RW) operation is defined only for the SD 1-bit and 4-bit modes.
 The read Wait operation allows a host to signal a card that is executing a read multiple (CMD53) operation to temporarily stall the data transfer while allowing the host to send commands to any function within the SDIO card.
-To determine if a card supports the Read Wait protocol, the host shall test SRW capability bit in the Card Capability byte of the CCCR (see Table 6-1).
-The timing for Read Wait is based on the Interrupt Period that is defined in section 8.1
+To determine if a card supports the Read Wait protocol, the host shall test 08h: SRW capability bit in the Card Capability byte of the CCCR (Refer to Table 6-1).
+The timing for Read Wait less than 50MHz is based on the Interrupt Period that is defined in Section 8.1